 - 1.1 The Council implemented the Single Status Agreement in 2009 using the agreed Scottish Joint Councils' Job Evaluation (SJC) Scheme to evaluate local government employee posts.
-The Council build on and extend this work by continuing to use the SCJE Scheme where new posts are introduced or where there have been material changes in the duties and responsibilities of posts that impact on one of more of the 13 factors of the SJC Job Evaluation Scheme. - 1.2 The Council is committed to ensure a fair, open, transparent and legally compliant approach to the evaluation of jobs and ensure equal pay for work of equal value.
-This policy and supporting procedure sets out the Council's approach to ensuring consistency in the evaluation of new jobs and the re-evaluation of existing jobs beyond the initial application of the SJC Job Evaluation Scheme within the Council.
+To maintain the integrity of the Council grading structure, the re-evaluation of changed posts, new posts and appeals will be determined using the SJC Job Evaluation Scheme as applied by the Council.
+This will ensure the definitions and guidance of all 13 factors of the SJC JE Scheme will be applied consistently to all posts in accordance with the agreed application by the Council set out in this policy and supporting procedure. - 1.2 The Council is committed to a fair, open, transparent, and legally compliant approach to the evaluation of jobs and ensure equal pay for work of equal value.